Liouville quantum gravity and the Brownian map II: geodesics and continuity of the embedding: Quantum boundary length and area bounds

 \begin{lemma} Suppose that $(\C,h,0,\infty)$ is a $\sqrt{8/3}$-quantum cone, let $(\Gamma_r)$ be the $\QLE(8/3,0)$ starting from $0$ with the quantum distance parameterization, and for each $r > 0$ let $B_r$ be the quantum boundary length of the outer boundary of $\Gamma_r$.
 There exist constants $c_0,\ldots,c_3 > 0$ such that for each $r > 0$ and $t > 1$ we have both

 \end{lemma}

-Recall from the construction of $\QLE(8/3,0)$ on a $\sqrt{8/3}$-quantum cone given in Section~\ref{subsec::qle_on_cone} that $B$ evolves as the time-reversal of a $3/2$-stable CSBP starting from $0$ conditioned to be non-negative.
+Recall from the construction of $\QLE(8/3,0)$ on a $\sqrt{8/3}$-quantum cone given in Section~\ref{subsec::qle_on_cone} that $B$ evolves as the time-reversal of a $3/2$-stable CSBP.
 Consequently, Lemma~\ref{lem::boundary_length_radius} is in fact a statement about $3/2$-stable CSBPs.
 In order to prove Lemma~\ref{lem::boundary_length_radius}, we will make use of the scaling property for $3/2$-stable CSBPs explained at the end of Section~\ref{subsec::csbp_estimates}.
 Namely, if $Y$ is a $3/2$-stable CSBP starting from $Y_0 = x$ and $\alpha > 0$ then $\alpha^{-2} Y_{\alpha t}$ is a $3/2$-stable CSBP starting from $\alpha^{-2} x$.
-We will also make use of the relationship between the time-reversal of a $3/2$-stable CSBP conditioned to be non-negative and the law of a $3/2$-stable CSBP run until the first time that it hits $0$.
-Results of this type in the context of L\'evy processes with only downward jumps are explained in \cite[Chapter~VII, Section~4]{bertoin96levy}.
-In particular, combining the Lamperti transform~\eqref{eqn::levy_to_csbp} and \cite[Chapter~VII, Theorem~18]{bertoin96levy} implies that the following is true.
-If $Y$ is a $3/2$-stable CSBP starting from $Y_0 > 0$ and $\zeta = \inf\{t \geq 0 : Y_t = 0\}$, then $Y_{\zeta - t}$ for $t \in [0,\zeta]$ evolves as a $3/2$-stable CSBP conditioned to be non-negative stopped at the \emph{last} time that it hits $x$.
+We will also make use of the relationship between a $3/2$-stable L\'evy process with downward jumps conditioned to be non-negative and the law of a $3/2$-stable L\'evy process run until the first time that it hits $0$.
+Results of this type are explained in \cite[Chapter~VII, Section~4]{bertoin96levy}.

 \begin{proof}[Proof of Lemma~\ref{lem::boundary_length_radius}] Let $Y$ be a $3/2$-stable CSBP and let $\zeta = \inf\{t > 0 : Y_t = 0\}$ starting from $Y_0$.
 For each $x \geq 0$, we let $\prstart{x}{\cdot}$ be the law under which $Y_0 = x$.